-NCAI and NARF thank the Committee for its interest in the Declaration and offer their cooperation in the future to work, hund in hand, to implement it.
+NCAI and NARF thank the Committee for its interest in the Declaration and offer their cooperation in the future to work, hand in hand, to implement it.

-See e.g. Art.
+&lt;sup>4 See e.g. Art.
 3 (self-determination); Art.
 8 (right to freedom from assimilation or destruction of their culture); Art.
 10 (right to remain on their lands); Arts.
-11 and 12 (right to their maintain their cultures, customs, traditions, ctc.); Art.
-23 (right to traditional modifiense); Art.
-31 (right to their cultural heritage, traditional knowledge, ctc.); Art.
-37 (right to respect for their treaties, agreements and other constructive arrangements).
-Some other countries agree with the United States.
-The United Kingdom explained that they were voting for the
+11 and 12 (right to their maintain their cultures, customs, traditions, etc.); Art.
+23 (right to traditional modified); Arts.
+11 and 12 (right to their cultural heritage, traditional knowledge, etc.); Art.
+32 (right to respect for their treaties, agreements and other constructive arrangements).

-5 Some other countries agree with the United States.
-The United Kingdom explained that they were voting for the document with the understanding that the only collective human right in the document is the right to self-determination.
+&lt;sup>3 Some other countries agree with the United States.
+The United Kingdom explained that they were voting for the decument with the understanding that the only collective human right in the document is the right to self-determination.
 According to the UK, other collective rights recognized in the Declaration are not human rights, since, in their view, human rights belong to all people and many of the rights in the Declaration pertain only to indigenous peoples.
 (Oral statement on September 13, 2007).